Ethnicity: Australia

-The first evident ethnic group to live in Australia were the Australian Aboriginals, a group considered related to the Melanesian Torres Strait Islander people.
-Europeans, primarily from England, arrived first in 1770.
+The first evident ethnic group to live in Australia were Aboriginal peoples, who have occupied the continent for more than 50,000 years.
+Torres Strait Islander peoples, culturally distinct but also First Nations Australians, have lived in the Torres Strait region for thousands of years.
+Europeans, primarily from England, first arrived in 1770 when Captain James Cook charted the east coast.

-The 2016 Census shows England and New Zealand are the next most common countries of birth after Australia.
-The proportion of people born in China and India has increased since 2011 (from 6.0 per cent to 8.3 per cent, and 5.6 per cent to 7.4 per cent, respectively).

-The proportion of people identifying as being of Aboriginal or Torres Strait Islander origin increased from 2.5 per cent of the Australian population in 2011 to 2.8 per cent in 2016.
+The 2016 Census shows that after Australia, the most common countries of birth were England and New Zealand.
+The proportion of people born in China and India increased between 2011 and 2016 (China from 6% to 8%, India from 5.6% to 7.4%).
+The proportion identifying as being of Aboriginal or Torres Strait Islander origin rose from 2.5% of the Australian population in 2011 to 2.8% in 2016.